Can We Talk?

 —Marvin S. Fertel is president and CEO at the Nuclear Energy Institute in Washington, D.C.

-Position Paper Prepared by
+Below is A Position Paper Prepared by

-THE STATE of
+THE STATE of NEVADA CONTINUES

-exemplify something about snafu's:
+To exemplify something about snafu's: G. Duarte

 If positive accuracy is an imperative concern from the people, politics and media challenging Yucca Mountain, then THEY should APPLY such ACCURACY to themselves in describing the facility as they are using an "incorrect" terminology.
 The dictionary description of a DUMP: To release or throw down in a large mass to empty (material) out of a container or vehicle to empty out (a container or vehicle), as by overturning or tilting it.
 None of this dictionary description of the word DUMP accurately describes the documented plan for nuclear waste placed in the Yucca Mountain facility.